-You probably have a good idea of who you’ll invite to your wedding.
+You probably have a good idea of who you’ll invite to your wedding day or bachelorette party.
 However, that’s not the only event that comes along on the wedding planning journey.
-If you plan to have a wedding shower, you’ll also need a guest list for that.
+If you plan to have a bridal shower or couple’s shower, you'll also need a guest list for that.

 Fortunately, showers are typically much smaller than wedding ceremonies and receptions—and there’s a lot more flexibility when it comes to who to invite.
 Here, we break down all the common questions around who to invite to your wedding shower.

 No. Your wedding party and close family members and friends reign supreme in this arena.
 And, assuming you’re having a traditional wedding of 100-200 guests, there are likely far more people invited to your wedding beyond those groups mentioned.
 So, you won’t invite every single person to your wedding shower that you invite to your wedding—and that’s OK.